AliEren04/step_sync/README.md

 ## Installation

-To use Step Sync in your Flutter project, add the following line to your `pubspec.yaml` file:
+To use Step Sync in your Flutter project, add the following line to your `pubspec.yaml` file or flutter pub add step_sync then flutter pub get:

 ```yaml
 dependencies:
   step_sync: ^3.0.0  # Use the latest version
 ```

+## Features (v3)
+- **Highly Accurate**: Filters out minor shakes, desk movements, and phone lifts.
+- **Background Support**: Runs in the background on Android; foreground-only on iOS (system constraints).
+- **Simple API**: Easy to integrate and use.
+- **Reset Steps**: Clear your step count anytime.
+- **Lightweight**: No heavy dependencies or complex permissions.

 Here's what you need to do for both platforms: